Matrasulov/Oxford-IIIT-Pet-Dataset---Image-Classification-using-PyTorch/README.md

 # 🐶 Oxford IIIT Pet Dataset - Image Classification using PyTorch

-This project demonstrates how to use PyTorch and torchvision to classify pet images from the [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/).
-The notebook walks through data loading, model creation, training, and evaluation.
+This project demonstrates how to use PyTorch and torchvision to classify pet images from the [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/) using a deep learning model (ReXNet) with transfer learning.
+It includes data visualization, class balancing insight, training monitoring, and model explainability with Grad-CAM.

 ---

 ## 📁 Dataset

-- **Dataset**: Oxford-IIIT Pet Dataset (loaded using `torchvision.datasets.OxfordIIITPet`)
-- **Classes**: 37 pet breeds
-- **Format**: Images and segmentation masks
+We use the **Oxford-IIIT Pet Dataset**, which contains 37 categories (breeds of cats and dogs), with roughly 200 images for each class.

+- ✅ Training Set
+- 🔍 Validation Set
+- 🧪 Test Set

+Data is split and preprocessed into PyTorch `DataLoader`s.
 ---

 ---